Comparison

 We mark a ✗ only where Anchor Browser genuinely trails — and a lavender ✓ where it genuinely wins.
 The wedge is the bottom row: Twin’s marginal cost per run falls as usage grows.

 Anchor Browser is a capable tool.
-Twin’s edge is structural: three mechanisms make the marginal cost of the next run fall instead of rise.
+Twin’s edge: you hand your agent any site and keep control of what it may touch — and, as it repeats work, three mechanisms make the marginal cost of the next run fall instead of rise.

 Cost trends toward zero